 - I’ve just graduated from the college.
 I know that I will have to learn a lot to truly excel in this job.
 But everyone has to start somewhere, and we had many practical subjects.
 I am sure that I am not ready for everything I may face in this job, but nevertheless I feel qualified to start it.
 And I am as motivated as ever to dive into the field, and to become a true expect.

 - Well, on paper I’ve never worked in IT.
 But you should know that I’ve been preparing for my career transition for several years, and completed many courses from Udemy, and I designed several simple applications for mobile phones in my free time.
-That makes me believe that I am ready for this job.
+That makes me believe that my skills and experience qualify me for this job.
 Would you like to see some of the applications I designed?

 - I just believe that I have an excellent salesman in me.
 I’ve been always good in convincing the others, and I never struggled to get what I wanted.
 Certainly I’ve never done professional selling, but I believe that I have what it takes to handle the job, and to actually excel in it.